Aldo Garzanti

-Aldo Garzanti (1883 in Forlì - 1961 in San Pellegrino Terme) was an Italian entrepreneur and publisher.
+Aldo Garzanti (1883 in Forlì – 1961 in San Pellegrino Terme) was an Italian entrepreneur and publisher, who founded the eponymous publishing company.

 Early life

 Born in Forlì, his father was a schoolteacher and follower of Garibaldi.
 He was educated in his native city where G. Mazzatinti introduced him to librarianship.
 He then studied at the Faculty of Letters in the University of Bologna, graduating in 1907.

 Immediately after graduating, he joined a group of intellectuals associated with the journal La Romagna nella storia, nella letteratura e nelle arti, becoming its editor in 1911.
 He took a special interest in the social and economic history of the region, publishing accounts of developments from the 16th to the 18th centuries.
 At the same time, he took up teaching, first at the high school in Rimini, then at Alatri (1909) and Chieri (1912).
 During the First World War, he enlisted in the artillery until April 1919 when he was discharged with the rank of captain.